Loyola reaffirms commitment to Title IX

 While the 2011 and 2014 guidance has been withdrawn, it is important to note that Title IX itself, the Violence Against Women Act (VAWA), and the Illinois Preventing Sexual Assault in Higher Education Act remain in effect and continue to regulate the way institutions respond to and prevent gender-based misconduct.

 Moreover, the Office of the Dean of Students has been and remains committed to demonstrating care for all students and responding to gender-based misconduct in a way that honors the dignity and rights of all parties, rooted in our values of equity, justice, and cura personalis.

-Moving forward, the Department of Education plans to seek input on the current federal policies and regulations.
-When that process opens, Loyola will offer a comprehensive statement highlighting what we believe is working and what could be improved about Title IX regulations and guidance.
+The Department of Education sought input on the current federal policies and regulations.
+When that process was open, Loyola offered a comprehensive statement highlighting what we believe is working and what could be improved about Title IX regulations and guidance.

 We would like to remind our community of several resources:

 - Anyone may report gender-based misconduct through the Center for Student Assistance and Advocacy, the Office for Equity and Compliance.

 - If you are seeking information about resources for gender-based misconduct, please review the information on our website.

 - If you would like to speak to a confidential advocate, the Wellness Center's Sexual Assault Advocacy Line is staffed Monday–Thursday, 8 a.m.–4:30 p.m. and 24 hours on the weekend and can be reached at 773.494.3810.